bernardoVale/python-for-devops/markdown.md

 # Tuples

-Tuple is an ordered sequence of items same as list.The only difference is that tuples are immutable.
+Tuple is an ordered sequence of items same as list.
+The only difference is that tuples are immutable.
 Tuples once created cannot be modified.

 Tuples are used to write-protect data and are usually faster than list as it cannot change dynamically.

+???
+1. Show a tuple
+1. Show a function that returns a tuple

 ---
 #Dictionaries